tanthai028/Corona-Search/README.md

 2. After compilation, to run the program, you would type the following command: a.exe

 # Output
-Sample data in Input file in.txt (the red points are outside of the circle):
+Data in input file in.txt (the red points are outside of the circle):
 ~~~
 -1 1 5 14
 3 1